godanny86/aem-guides-wknd/README.md

 # WKND Sites Project - Tutorial Branch

 You are on the Tutorial branch for the WKND Site.
 This branch contains chapter starter and solution code for the various chapters of the tutorial.
-The tutorial branch is organized based on the chapter with starting projects for AEM as a Cloud Service (`cloud`) and a project that is compatible with AEM 6.5/6.4 (`6.x.x`)
+The tutorial branch is organized based on the chapter with starting projects for AEM as a Cloud Service (`cloud`) and a project that is compatible with AEM 6.5/6.4 (`classic`)

 ```
-| component-basics
+| 02-component-basics
     |-- cloud
         |-- start
         |-- solution
-    |-- 6.x.x
+    |-- classic
         |-- start
         |-- solution
-| pages-templates
+| 03-pages-templates
     |-- cloud
         |-- start
         |-- solution
-    |-- 6.x.x
+    |-- classic
         |-- start
         |-- solution
-| front-end-workflow
+| 04-front-end-workflow
-| style-system
+| 05-style-system
-| custom-component
+| 06-custom-component
-| unit-testing
+| 07-unit-testing
 ```

 > By design the **start** and **solution** branches will reset any content and configurations on the target AEM environment.
 This is not standard for a real-world implementation.
 Review the `ui.content/filter.xml` file and the various [modes](https://jackrabbit.apache.org/filevault/importmode.html#Modes) that can be set.